idazco/odoo-docker-ez/README.md

 ## Whats special about our build

- - Nginx reverse proxy is already part of the image and configured so that certain modules which require it, will work, for example, the Discuss (chat) module.
+ - Nginx reverse proxy is already part of the version 10 image and configured so that certain modules which require it, will work, for example, the Discuss (chat) module.
+In the version 12 directory we use haproxy with certbot in a separate container instead and provide a setup in docker-compose.yml
  - I pre-install dependencies so that if certain standard/common modules are installed that need them, they are already there.
+ - I pre-add certain useful modules that we seem to use often with certain clients.
+We also use modules that facilitate high availability deployments.

 <hr>